researchclubcmuafrica/researchclubcmuafrica.github.io/README.md

 For questions about the website or Research Club, please visit our contact page or reach out through the website.

 ---
-*Proudly representing CMU-Africa's research community*
+*Proudly representing CMU-Africa's research club community*